The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Introduction

 A strongly related procedure is basis pursuit, which first appeared in compressed sensing \citep{ChenDonoho94} and is defined as

+provided that $Y \in \col(X)$.
 In the noiseless case, this method allows to recover a sparse vector $\beta$ \citep[see e.g.][]{CandesEtAl06,CohenEtAl09}.
-In the noisy case, when $\eps$ is no longer zero, the basis pursuit estimator can be viewed as the LASSO when the tuning parameter $\lambda > 0$ becomes infinitely small.
-Naturally, basis pursuit shares lot of properties with the LASSO estimator.
-For example, general position of the columns of the design matrix $X$ is also a sufficient condition for uniqueness of $\betaBP$ for all $Y \in \R^n$ \citep[see e.g.][]{TardivelBogdan18TR}.
-However, to the best of our knowledge, a necessary and sufficient condition for this has previously been unknown.
+In the noisy case, when $\eps$ is no longer zero, the basis pursuit estimator can be viewed as the LASSO when the tuning parameter $\lambda > 0$ becomes infinitely small \cite[Lemma 3.6]{Dossal12}\footnote{This reference focuses on necessary and sufficient conditions to uniquely recover a given $b_0$ from $y=Xb_0$ (in our notation), which is a different type of uniqueness than we consider.}.
+Naturally, basis pursuit shares a lot of properties with the LASSO estimator.
+For example, general position of the columns of the design matrix $X$ is also a sufficient condition for uniqueness of $\betaBP$ for all $Y \in \R^n$ \citep[see e.g.][]{Dossal12}.
+However, to the best of our knowledge, a necessary and sufficient condition for this type of uniqueness has previously been unknown.

-Our results also cover Sorted L-One Penalized Estimation or SLOPE \citep{ZengFigueiredo14,BogdanEtAl15}, which is the penalized estimator given by
+Our results also cover Sorted L-One Penalized Estimation or SLOPE \citep{BogdanEtAl15,NegrinhoMartins14,ZengFigueiredo14}, which is the penalized estimator given by

 where $w_1 > 0$, $w_1 \geq \dots \geq w_p \geq 0$, and $|b|_{(1)} \geq \dots \geq |b|_{(p)}$.
-Note that the penalty term gives rise to the so-called SLOPE norm.
+Note that the penalty term gives rise to the so-called sorted-$\ell_1$-norm.
 A special case of this estimator, the Octagonal Shrinkage and Clustering Algorithm for Regression or OSCAR, has already been introduced in \cite{BondellReich08}.
 The SLOPE estimator is well-defined once the corresponding minimizer is unique and, similarly to the LASSO, uniqueness is obvious when $\ker(X) = \{0\}$.
 However, in contrast to the LASSO, no condition guaranteeing uniqueness has previously been established.